nutritionfactsorg/daily-dozen-android/README.md

 Updates
 -------

+### Version 14
+- Added CheckBoxes for Vitamin B12 and Vitamin D

 ### Version 13.1
 - Fixed minor bug where notification was not being dismissed unless the app was opened from the notification
 - Improvements to the German translation - thanks to contributor [caugner](https://github.com/caugner)